Adhirani-R/Udemy-clone/README.md

 **CSS:** Styling language used for visual presentation.

 ## How to Use:
-As this project is a static HTML/CSS version, it can be simply viewed by opening the index.html file in any web browser.
+As this project is a static HTML/CSS version, it can be simply viewed by [https://adhirani-r.github.io/Udemy-clone/] in any web browser.
 There's no need for installation or setup.

 ## Contribution Guidelines:
 While this version is a basic demonstration, contributions to enhance the design, add more features using HTML/CSS, or improve the layout are appreciated.
 To contribute, fork the repository, make changes, and create a pull request.